BruteForce009/Take-an-Aim/README.md

 ## Overview
 This web application records username, tracks scores and updates leaderboard.
-It has been developed primarily to support another project: a <a href="https://github.com/BruteForce009/vision-game-tracker">computer vision based game</a>.
-It uses Python with Flask framework for backend, SQLALchemy as ORM and SQLite as the database engine.
+It has been developed primarily to support another project: a <a href="https://github.com/BruteForce009/vision-game-tracker">computer vision based game setup</a>.

 ## Database creation
 In the terminal enter the following commands: